Course Outline

 - Introduction to parallel programming concepts for government applications

-- Creating and managing threads in C# to improve application performance
+- Creating and managing threads in C# for public sector projects

-- Working with the Task Parallel Library (TPL) for parallel processing in public sector projects
+- Working with Task Parallel Library (TPL) for parallel processing in government systems

 Requirements